yext/answers-search-ui/README.md

   title: 'Filters',
   // Optional, show number of results for each filter
   showCount: true,
-  // Optional, execute a new search whenever a filter selection changes
+  // Optional, execute a new search whenever a filter selection changes.
+If true, the Apply and Reset buttons will not display
   searchOnChange: false,
-  // Optional, show a reset button per filter group
+  // Optional, show a reset button per filter group, this will only display if searchOnChange is false
   resetFilter: false,
-  // Optional, the label to use for the reset button above
+  // Optional, the label to use for the reset button above, this will only display if searchOnChange is false
   resetFilterLabel: 'reset',
-  // Optional, show a reset-all button for the filter control
+  // Optional, show a reset-all button for the filter control, this will only display if searchOnChange is false
   resetFilters: true,
-  // Optional, the label to use for the reset-all button above
+  // Optional, the label to use for the reset-all button above, this will only display if searchOnChange is false
   resetFiltersLabel: 'reset-all',
   // Optional, allow collapsing excess filter options after a limit
   showMore: true,